 If these plants look familiar, give us a call!

 Beaver County will begin its 2017 roadside mowing operations during the third week of June.
-Mowing operations will begin in Division 5 and progress throughout the County along all graveled and hard surfaced County roads.
+Mowing operations will begin in Division 5 and progress throughout the County along with all gravelled and hard surfaced County roads.
 Please let this serve as a reminder to keep gates and other debris out of County ditches, and approaches as they are difficult for the operators to see.
 Roadside mowing operations will continue within the County until roadside mowing is no longer warranted or feasible.
-For more information regarding the roadside mowing program please contact Mike Bates, Agricultural Fieldman at (780) 663-3730.
-For information regarding mowing along primary and secondary highways within the County please contact Alberta Transportation at 310-0000.